(214) 390-7947 (Overseas Callers)

 While you are at Ecolodge in Galapagos you will have private room with an attached bathroom.
 Meanwhile, at the Biological Conservation Project the accommodation includes several single and double rooms, as well as a small dormitory.
 A spacious propane-powered kitchen serves proper meals and there are social/meeting areas surrounding the kitchen and sleeping blocks, complete with large tables and benches.
 There is a gas-heated shower building with a wonderful view and the reserve uses external composting toilets.

-Read more about the accommodations and meals you can expect while in Ecuador.
+Read more about the accommodation and meals you can expect while in Ecuador.

 Spanish Language Training